-Development of services from scratch enclose a high complexity due to the wide variety of technologies that shall be used in the whole SmartCLIDE extends Eclipse Theia to provide a development environment that makes it easy to create, compose, test and deploy data-centric full-stack services and applications in the cloud.
-In addition to providing high levels of abstraction at all stages (development, testing, deployment and execution), SmartCLIDE makes it easy for IaaS and SaaS service self-discovery.
-The project covers the architecture, front-end and back-end services of the cloud based IDE.

-stack.
-It is expensive and time consuming.

-2. Creating new services by composition: Existing marketplaces are tightly coupled to laaS and PaaS providers, and they are not always uniformly classified or well documented, so the discovery of valuable and secure services are mostly a manual process and its validity is demonstrated by trial and error.
+- 1. Development of services from scratch enclose a high complexity due to the wide variety of technologies that shall be used in the whole stack.
+It is expensive and time consuming - Creating new services by composition: Existing marketplaces are tightly coupled to laaS and PaaS providers, and they are not always uniformly classified or well documented, so the discovery of valuable and secure services are mostly a manual process and its validity is demonstrated by trial and error. - 3.
 Pricing models of public cloud providers are very complex since they combine different variables depending on the type of service.
-These variable can be time of usage, resources used (memory, storage, processing
+These variables can be time of usage, resources used (memory, storage, processing capacity), thousands of predictions obtained (in the case of machine learning algorithms), volume of data transferred and many more.
+This fact makes the calculation of costs extremely difficult to predict, and therefore to control.